SpellarBot/open-data-catalog/datasets/itia-u6fu.md

 ## Description

 1995-2016.
 Centers for Disease Control and Prevention (CDC).
 State Tobacco Activities Tracking and Evaluation (STATE) System.
-E-Cigarette Legislation?Smokefree Campus.
+E-Cigarette Legislation—Smokefree Campus.
 The STATE System houses current and historical state-level legislative data on tobacco use prevention and control policies.
 Data are reported on a quarterly basis.
 Data include state smokefree indoor air laws for smokefree campuses in private and public colleges and schools (K-12).

 ## Columns